 Glengoffe is served by few arterial roads that provide linkages to other areas of the north eastern section of the Development Order Area.
-It is therefore imperative that maintenance and improvements where possible be carried out to ensure that the road network in the planning area facilitates free movement in and through the area.
+It is therefore imperative that maintenance and improvements where possible be carried out to ensure that

 POLICY G T4 The planning authorities will support any rehabilitation of the major arterial or any other roads carried out in the area that seeks to improve mobility as well as to include provisions of adequate sidewalk facilities and amenities, for the use and safety of all road users, including the disabled.